RSCPlus/rscplus/README.md

 *The code is licensed under GPLv3 in hopes of protecting people from malicious modifications.*

 ## Download
-The latest release can be found [here](https://github.com/OrN/rscplus/releases/latest) (rscplus.jar).
+The latest release can be found [here](https://github.com/OrN/rscplus/releases/latest).

 ## Contributing